TimothyMeadows/rpi-clusterhat/README.md

 # rpi-clusterhat for node.js

 This library was desgined for usage with the [clusterhat](https://clusterhat.com/).
 It is a reflection of clusterhat.sh provided by the vendor but in pure node.js directly using gpio pins.
+This library is not affiliated in anyway with the vendor of the clusterhat.

 # properties
 * p1 - Represents PI 1 as a string "p1".